 Your hips play an important role in many everyday activities, from sitting down to standing up, from walking to climbing stairs, from tying your shoelaces to cutting your toenails.
 If you have osteoarthritis (OA) of the hip, you know that pain and stiffness can make these activities difficult to do.
-You may avoid exercise because you think it will make things worse, but research shows that the right kind of exercise can actually help improve hip mobility and reduce pain.
+You may avoid exercise because you think it will make things worse, but research shows that the right kind of exercise for hip pain can actually help improve mobility and reduce pain.
 In this article, we’ll show you some easy stretching and strengthening exercises designed to do this.
-Many of the exercises are suitable for people who’ve had a hip replacement, but others may need modifying because they involve moves that can destabilize the new joint.
-The exercise instructions explain which ones these are.
+Many of the exercises are suitable for people who’ve had a hip replacement, but others may need modifying because they involve moves that can destabilize the new joint–the exercise instructions explain which ones these are.

 How the hip works